 Advance Notice Requirement Proposed for Imports of Three Chemical Substances

-The Environmental Protection Agency has issued a proposed rule that would establish import restrictions on three chemical substances that were the subject of premanufacture notices.
-These substances are used as flame retardants/plasticizers in polymers and extreme pressure lubricants in metal working fluids.
-Comments on this proposed rule are due no later than April 11.
+The Environmental Protection Agency is seeking comments through Nov.
+28 on a proposed rule that would impose import restrictions on the following three chemical substances that were the subject of premanufacture notices.

-Under this rule, persons who intend to import, manufacture or process any of these substances for an activity that is designated as a significant new use by this rule would have to notify EPA at least 90 days before commencing that activity.
-This notification would provide EPA with the opportunity to evaluate the intended use and, if necessary, to prohibit or limit that activity before it occurs.
+Under this rule, persons who intend to import, manufacture, or process any of these substances for an activity that is designated as a significant new use by this rule would have to notify EPA at least 90 days before commencing that activity.

 Importers of chemical substances subject to this rule would have to certify their compliance with all applicable rules and orders under the Toxic Substances Control Act, including any significant new use rule requirements.
 In addition, any persons who export or intend to export a chemical substance subject to a final SNUR would be subject to the export notification provisions of 15 USC 2611(b) and would have to comply with the export notification requirements in 40 CFR part 707, subpart D.